Piasy/Xrash/README.md

 We can see the file name and line number now.

-**NOTE**: the symbolicate result is not correct, the first frame should be line 14, the second frame should be line 23, I need to investigate it further.
+**NOTE**: the symbolicate result is not correct, the first frame should be line 14, the second frame should be line 23, [read more at here](iOS-symbolicate-wrong-line.md).

 If the crash report is collected by some crash report system, e.g. Bugly, then we can get stacktrace like this: